TanStack/query/docs/src/pages/quick-start.md

 ```

 Here we are creating a client by creating a new instance of the `QueryClient` class.
-A query client can be used to deal with things like cache.
+A QueryClient can be used to interact directly with the underlying caches.

 Next, we pass the instance to the `QueryClientProvider` which must be a parent to all components that use `react-query`.